At IDS16: an affordable, minimal and ergonomic standing desk

 So the things I love about this little desk:

 It’s really little; it recognizes that we are in a new age of work where everything is in our computer and that most of us are working on notebook sized computers.
-Look at that Harvard Innovation Lab comparison of what we used to have on our desks compared to what we need today.
+Look at that this Best Reviews timeline of what we used to have on our desks compared to what we need today.
 Why still have the big desk?

 © Gereghty Desk Co.